Problem-based Learning

 ensure its recall and application to future problems.

-Problem solving is using existing knowledge and
+Problem solving is using existing knowledge and skills to

-skills to address an unanswered question or
+address an unanswered question or troubling situation, while

-approach to instruction in which students acquire new
+problem based learning is an approach to instruction in which

 it also helps to show them you have a range of other